Bud Philbrook, JD

 Michelle first participated on a Global Volunteers Portugal Service program in 2009.
-Since then she has volunteered in South Africa, Italy, and St. Lucia, and completed Team Leader training in 2012.
-Michelle has been self-employed for 21 years as a Licensed Massage Practitioner.
-She has served as a Massage Board member for the Washington State Department of Health and was a Site Review Team Leader for COMTA (Commissions on Massage Therapy Accreditation).
-She currently resides on Bainbridge Island, Washington.
+Since then she has volunteered in South Africa, Italy, and St. Lucia, and led seven people-to-people programs in Cuba..
+Michelle has been self-employed for 26 years as a Licensed Massage Practitioner.
+She has served as a Massage Board member for the Washington State Department of Health and was a Site Review Team Leader for COMTA (Commissions on Massage Therapy Accreditation)..

 A native Texan, Ann first participated on Global Volunteers‘ teams in Greece and Spain in 1999.
 Thereafter, she completed Global Volunteers’ Team Leader Training, and served as our country manager and team leader in China in 2000, and in Mexico in 2005-2006 and has also led teams in Peru, Costa Rica, the Cook Islands, Greece, Italy, Australia and the United States.
 Now retired after 32 years as a corporate public relations professional, she is feeding her passion for learning about cultures around the world, including in the U.S.